seangenabe/es6-deferred/readme.md

 ### `d.then(fn)`

-Appends a fulfullment handler to the promise.
+Appends a fulfillment handler to the promise.

 ### `d.catch(fn)`